 Establishing Indigenous-led protected and conserved areas, or tribal parks, is one way in which Indigenous communities are reclaiming what they see as their deep-rooted relationship to the land.

-Indigenous Protected and Conserved Areas are envisioned, declared and governed or co-governed by Indigenous peoples.
-IPCAs are a lived reality, practiced and experienced by members in their lives and on the ground.
+Indigenous protected and conserved areas are envisioned, declared and governed or co-governed by Indigenous peoples.
+IPCAs are a lived reality, practised and experienced by members in their lives and on the ground.

 We do this by: